DSHardman/InfoStructuring/README.md

 The CAD files required to cast the sensorized hand are given in the folder _HandCAD/_.
 A full description of the fabrication process is given in the paper's supplementary material.

 # Figure 6
 The folder _HandTests/_ contains the data and its processing used to create Figure 6's tactile localization.
-Its main file is _tactileLocalization.m_
+Its main file is _tactileLocalization.m_.
+Data is loaded automatically by the script.